 Acid Rain Program (ARP)

-- In 2016, the ARP SO₂ requirements applied to 3,446 fossil fuel-fired combustion units at 1,216 facilities across the country; 710 units at 314 facilities were subject to the ARP NOₓ program.
+- In 2017, ARP SO₂ requirements applied to 3,383 fossil fuel-fired combustion units at 1,195 facilities across the country; 657 units at 295 facilities were subject to the ARP NOₓ program.

 Cross-State Air Pollution Rule (CSAPR)

-In general, the ARP and the CSAPR SO₂, NOₓ annual, and NOₓ ozone season trading programs apply to large EGUs—boilers, turbines, and combined cycle units– that burn fossil fuel, serve generators with nameplate capacity greater than 25 megawatts, and that produce electricity for sale.
-These EGUs include a range of unit types, including units that operated year-round to provide baseload power to the electric grid, as well as units that provided power only on peak demand days.
-The ARP NOₓ program applies to ARP-affected units that are older, historically coal-fired boilers.
+In general, ARP; the CSAPR SO₂, NOₓ annual, and NOₓ ozone season trading programs; apply to large EGUs – boilers, turbines, and combined cycle units – that burn fossil fuel, serve generators with nameplate capacity greater than 25 megawatts, and produce electricity for sale.
+MATS applies only to coal- and oil-fired steam generating EGUs (i.e., utility boilers).
+It does not apply to turbines, combined cycle units, or to natural gas-fired utility boilers.
+These EGUs include a range of unit types, including units that operate year-round to provide baseload power to the electric grid, as well as units that provide power only on peak demand days.
+The ARP NOₓ program applies to a subset of these units that are older and historically coal-fired.